jd28/rollnw/lib/nw/smalls/docs/spec.md

 ### Property Sets

-Property sets are script-defined components for the Entity-Component-System (ECS) architecture.
+Property sets are script-defined components for the "Entity-Component-System" (ECS)-like architecture.
 They allow game data layout to be defined in script while memory is managed by the engine's object manager.

 ```smalls
 [[propset]]